jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The people remember.
 England is a realm, and a realm needs a king.

 Charles's son is declared king.
 Charles II rides into London.
 The crowds cheer.
 The banners go back up.
 The theatres reopen.
 Taverns swell.
-The regicides are hunted.
+The kings murderers are hunted.
 The worst are executed.
 England exhales.

 Charles II leans toward the old faith, Catholicism, in a devoutly Protestant England.
 His brother James succeeds him, and wears that foreign faith openly.

 Parliament is furious.
+The people are scared.

 New Protestant monarchs, William and Mary, are installed—by Parliament, in a Glorious Revolution.

 Many Puritans had already fled the realm.
-More kept leaving.
-Others joined them.
+More keep leaving from all faiths and positions, especially non-royal ones.

 New soil.
 No king.